-There is an APPC Info Exchange area on CompuServe (type GO APPC to access it when in CompuServe).
-In the Library section, there are several packages related to APING:
+There is an APPC Info Exchange forum on CompuServe (type GO APPC to access this forum).
+In the Sample Programs Library section, there are several packages related to APING:

 - APING.ZIP The OS/2 APING executables, C source code, and makefiles for many platforms. - APINGS.ZIP The C source portion of the APING.ZIP package. - PNGFAM.ZIP The executables from the APING.ZIP package. - APINGC.ZIP the CICS COBOL source for the APINGD server. - MKTTOOLS